IansiryaKatana/iskabookingportal/docs/ROUTE_PERMISSIONS_SYSTEM.md

 - Check console for errors

 ### Sub-role permissions not working
+- **First check**: Verify the sub-role is in the route's `allowedRoles` array in `App.tsx`
 - Verify user has `staff_subrole` set in `profiles` table
 - Check that `AuthContext` is using sub-role as `role`
 - Ensure permission records exist for the sub-role in `route_permissions` table
+- **Remember**: Route-level restrictions take precedence - if sub-role is not in `allowedRoles`, database permissions won't help

 ### Flickering when navigating
 - This should be fixed with optimistic rendering
 - If still occurring, check cache times in `useRoutePermission` hook
 - Verify `staleTime` and `gcTime` are set appropriately

+## Security Considerations

+### Route-Level vs Database Permissions

+The system uses a **two-layer security model**:

+1. **Route-Level (Primary)**: The `allowedRoles` prop in route definitions is the primary security boundary
+   - Enforced in code, cannot be bypassed
+   - Prevents sub-roles from accessing routes they shouldn't have access to
+   - Example: `/admin` only allows `["staff", "superadmin"]` - sub-roles are blocked even if database says otherwise

+2. **Database-Level (Secondary)**: The `route_permissions` table provides granular control
+   - Can only grant access if route-level check passes
+   - Allows fine-grained control for routes that DO allow the sub-role
+   - Managed via UI in `/admin/permissions` page

+**Why This Matters:**
+- Prevents privilege escalation - sub-roles can't access admin dashboard even if database is misconfigured
+- Navigation filtering and route protection are aligned - if hidden from nav, direct URL access is blocked
+- Clear separation: Code defines "who can access this route", database defines "which specific users/roles within that group"

 ## Future Enhancements